How Many Civil War Battles Were There?

 This map shows the battles fought during the war with outstanding detail and quality.
 It’s good for seeing the overall picture of all of the fighting that occurred during the war.

 Below are detailed descriptions of the most well-known Civil War battles during the war.
 These are the battles you often hear and read about.
 The results of these battles determined which side was going to win and which side was going to lose the war.

 Also listed are the Civil War battles fought in each individual state.

-To learn more about these famous battlefields take a look at The Civil War Battlefield Guide
+To learn more about these famous battlefields take a look at #ad The Civil War Battlefield Guide

-Below is a Civil War timeline, which lists every state in which there was a battle in the order in which they occurred, from Alabama to West Virginia.
+Below is a list of the more famous battles.
+Also a Civil War timeline with every state in which there was a battle in the order in which they occurred, from Alabama to West Virginia.

 Pick a state and see information about the battles that took place there.